SNikhil786/devops-project-workshop786/lab-docs/L1-terraform_install.md

 ## Prepare Terraform Environment on Windows
-As part of this, we should setup
+As part of this, we will setup
 1. Terraform
 2. VS Code
 3. AWSCLI